 So don’t forget to read the label before you buy!
 This is super important.
 If you want more information about sunscreen, here’s a great PDF from the Environmental Protection Agency.
 There’s a chart that shows you a complete list of physical versus chemical sunscreens!

 If you want to find out more about my oily skin care routine, grab my free guide below!
-Also, check out my post on the best moisturizers for oily skin.
-Now, onto the best sunscreens!

 Free Clear Skin Guide